jclouds/legacy-jclouds.github.com/documentation/reference/location-metadata-design.markdown

 clouds like Amazon, for example their region names and zone ids.

-This project aims to expose just enough details that users can create cloud portable applications who have physical, juridictional, or service level concerns.
+This project aims to expose just enough details that users can create cloud portable applications who have physical, jurisdictional, or service level concerns.

 ## New Use Cases